 See the difference?

-Here it is after 3 thin coats.
+Here it is after 3 thin coats of paint.

 The Finished Painted Sink